 Last month, the government released Progress Report #6 to provide an update on the Surgical Renewal Plan.
 We are alarmed to see a significant increase in the outsourcing of surgeries to private, for-profit clinics eight months after surgeries were restarted.
 Instead of investing into the public system to build our long-term capacity, the government continues to invest in a private system that costs more and pulls capacity from our public health care system.

 We now ask you to follow up on your previous letter to Health Minister Dix asking the government to invest in our public health care system by implementing already proven public system improvements such as improved waitlist management and centralized intake.

 In the 3 years prior to the pandemic, BC's government made significant progress in reducing surgical wait times by increasing public surgical capacity and expanding the use of efficient best practices.
 These improvements helped reduce wait times for all British Columbians.
-However with this Surgical Renewal Plan, public funding is now being redirected to private clinics in hopes of a quick, temporary fix to the surgical backlog.
+However with the Surgical Renewal Plan, public funding continues to be redirected to private clinics with no end in sight in hopes of a quick, temporary fix to the surgical backlog.
 This funding would be better spent in continuing to expand and enhance public surgery resources to help reduce wait times for everyone on a permanent basis.

 We are calling on the government to to scale up proven public system improvements including:

 - Optimize public hospital capacity before contracting out procedures to for-profit clinics;

 - Scale up the five hip and knee central intake and team-based rapid access clinics, announced in 2018;

 - Increase OR efficiencies like the Richmond Hip and Knee Reconstruction Project by improving the scheduling of surgeries and recovery beds;

 - Streamline waitlists by moving them from individual surgeons’ offices to centralized health authority waitlists;

 - Improve access to seniors’ home and community care, which can reduce hospital use.